Uterine fibroids and hysterectomyHysterectomy and uterine fibroids; Leiomyoma; Myoma

 Laparoscopic power morcellation is a procedure that is sometimes used during laparoscopic hysterectomy or myomectomy.
 The power morcellator is a rapidly spinning cutting device that breaks up the uterus into smaller fragments that can be removed through small abdominal incisions.
 It can push many of these small pieces of the uterus throughout the abdominal cavity.

 In 2014, the FDA discouraged the use of laparoscopic power morcellation because of evidence that this procedure can spread cancer through the pelvis and abdomen in women who have undetected uterine sarcoma, a type of uterine cancer.
 As many as 1 in 350 women who undergo hysterectomy or myomectomy for uterine fibroids have this type of cancer.
+A black box warning was required on all product labels and several of these devices have been withdrawn from the market since.
+With even more evidence on the risk of spreading cancer, in 2017 the FDA reaffirmed its 2014 decision.

 Power morcellators should never be used in women who are peri- or post-menopausal, or in women who have suspected or known uterine cancer.
 Younger women who are considering a fibroid procedure using power morcellation should discuss with their doctors all possible risks.